 But being overweight not only stops you living life to the fullest, it's also closely tied to numerous health risks.

-Heart disease, stroke, cancer, sleep apnoea and sexual health problems are just some of the health consequences of obesity listed by the Federal Department of Health.
+Heart disease, stroke, cancer, sleep apnoea and sexual health problems are just some of the health consequences of obesity listed by the Australian Department of Health.

 Thankfully, many of these conditions can be prevented by taking simple steps to embrace a healthy and active lifestyle.